 Do I still have to pay if it turns out that my problem cannot be helped with Osteopathic treatment

 We offer free consultation and assessments.
 If your problem is unsuitable for Osteopathic treatment then you will not be charged.
-If treatment is given in the first session you will be charged.
+If treatment or exercise advice is given in the first session you will be charged.
 If a referral letter is required then you will be charged a £20 admin fee for the referral letter.

 Is my problem appropriate for Osteopathic treatment?